 Indianapolis Drug Crimes Lawyer

 Drug crimes are among the most common types of criminal cases heard in state and federal courts.
-If you have been charged with any type of drug crime, whether simple possession or a more serious federal felony involving drug distribution, you can turn to Colasessano Law Office LLC.
+If you have been charged with any type of drug crime, whether simple possession or a more serious federal felony, you can turn to our Indianapolis drug crime lawyer at Colasessano Law Office LLC.

 Our firm provides experienced and aggressive criminal defense representation backed by over 30 years of experience.
 Attorney Gary Colasessano is a highly skilled trial lawyer who knows how to build strong cases in preparation for trial.
-This approach puts you in the best possible position for favorable negotiations with prosecutors, as well as when facing a judge and jury.

-Drug Crime Cases We Handle
+Drug Crime Cases We Handle in Indianapolis

 Colasessano Law Office LLC handles all types of drug crime charges at both the state and federal levels, including: